 Shut off the equipment (example: roof air conditioner) and allow a brief cooling period.
-Then reset the breaker by moving the switch to and breakers are labeled on panel.
+Then reset the breaker by moving the switch to

 "Off" and back to "On".
 If the breaker is continually tripped and no overload is evident, have the system checked for a short in the wiring or the appliances.